 Keep in mind that you must examine the provided documents physically.
 Asking for photocopies or photographs is insufficient.
 For remote employees, you can hire an agent or notary public to fill out Section 2 on your behalf.

 This section only applies to current employees with a change to their authorization (usually an extension) or to re-hiring employees within three years of the last time the I-9 was completed.
-It does not apply to onboarding brand new employees.
+It does not apply to onboarding brand, new employees.

-Although it is the employee’s responsibility to manage much of this process, any consequences for missed deadlines or incomplete forms comes down on the employer.
+Although it is the employee’s responsibility to manage much of this process, any consequences for missed deadlines or incomplete forms come down on the employer.
 If your new employee fails to complete the necessary tasks on time, this is considered valid grounds for immediate termination.